Game of the Week: Seneca Valley High School vs Quince Orchard High School

-GAITHERSBURG, Md. — WUSA9's Game of the Week features two schools from Montgomery County that will battle under the "Friday Night Lights" at 7 p.m.
+GAITHERSBURG, Md. — WUSA9's Game of the Week featured two schools from Montgomery County.

-The Seneca Valley Screamin’ Eagles travel across town in Gaithersburg, Maryland, where they will take on the undefeated Quince Orchard Cougars in their homecoming game.
+On its homecoming game, the Quince Orchard Cougars beat Seneca Valley Screamin’ Eagles 35-0.

-Both teams are playing well in this season, with a combined 7-2 record between the two schools.
+Both teams are playing well in this season, with a combined 8-2 record between the two schools after Friday's game.

 - Seneca Valley vs Whitman 52-0